Cayman Islands Economic Substance Guide

 • A company incorporated outside of the Cayman Islands and registered under the Companies Law (2020 Revision).

-Entities excluded from ES Law
+Entities excluded from Economic Substance Law Cayman

 There are certain out-of-scope entities, and these cases don’t need to observe the ES test in the Cayman Islands.